somelinguist/Textastic-Citation-Completions/README.md

-Scriptable app script to create and update a code completion file in Textastic for Pandoc-style citations in markdown files.
+Scriptable app script to create and update a code completion file in Textastic for Pandoc-style citations in markdown files and keys for citation commands in (La)TeX (including BibTex, BibLaTeX, and natbib).

 1. As a [Siri Shorcut](#siri-shortcut)
 2. As a [standalone script for use in Scriptable](#standalone-script-for-use-in-scriptable)